ridgekuhn/arklone-arkos/DEVELOPERS.md

 ### Wrapper to Kill a Script on Keypress ###

 [killOnKeyPress](functions/killOnKeyPress.sh) runs a command and allows the user to kill the process by pressing any key.
-Along with [joy2key](https://github.com/ridgekuhn/joy2key), this is useful for letting the user quit a process when their only connected input device is a gamepad.
+Along with [oga_controls](#wrapper-to-accept-gamepad-input-for-interactive-programs), this is useful for letting the user quit a process when their only connected input device is a gamepad.

 ```shell
 #!/bin/bash